zooko/smalloc/README.md

     managers do, which nicely eliminates some sources of intermittent performance degradation.

-    Additionally, there are no locks in `smalloc`, so it will hopefully handle heavy multi-processing contention (i.e. many separate cores allocating and freeing memory simultaneously) with consistent performance.
-(There *are* concurrency-resolution loops
+    There are no locks in `smalloc`, so it will hopefully handle heavy multi-processing contention (i.e. many separate cores allocating and freeing memory simultaneously) with consistent
-    in `malloc` and `free` -- see the pseudo-code in "Thread-Safe State Changes" above -- but these are not locks.
-Any thread that runs that code will make progress in only a few CPU cycles, so this cannot trigger priority inversion or a "pile-up" of threads waiting for a lock.)
+    performance.
+(There *are* concurrency-resolution loops in `malloc` and `free` -- see the pseudo-code in "Thread-Safe State Changes" above -- but these are not locks.
+Any thread that runs that code will make progress after only a few CPU cycles, regardless of the state of any other thread, so this cannot trigger priority inversion or a "pile-up" of threads waiting for a lock.)

     So with the possible exception of the two "worst-case scenarios" described above, I optimistically expect that `smalloc` will show